kuriv/phpdp/src/Behavioral/NullObject/README.md

     private $printer;

     /**
-     * Store the printer to the current instance.
+     * Store the printer instance to the current instance.
      *
      * @param  Printer $printer
      * @return void